 A relative newcomer to the building industry (compared to wood), Fibrous-Cement siding has gained significant popularity as a replacement for natural or engineered wood siding.
 As its name implies, it is fabricated out of Portland cement, sand, and cellulose fiber, which produces an unusually strong and durable product.
 In coastal regions, or areas that have consistently high humidity levels, fibrous cement siding is a natural choice.
 It is much heavier than wood or vinyl siding however, and subsequently more difficult and expensive to install.
 An additional drawback is that it requires painting and an occasional washing.

 However, where cedar siding may require staining every 4-6 years, paint that has been properly applied to fibrous cement siding will easily last 7-10 years.
 In fact, the top manufacturers of fibrous cement siding offer a pre-painted product with a 15 year warranty on the factory applied paint.
 There are also many finish options available with fibrous cement siding, such as smooth, beaded, or a wood-grain look.
 Because the composition is mainly cement and sand, manufacturers guarantee this siding for 50 years against rotting, splitting, warping, buckling, or swelling.
 It is also resistant to rain, hail, snow, salt air, and termite/insect damage.
 Lastly, unlike wood or even vinyl siding, it is noncombustible.

 How to Install Siding

-When installing siding on your home it is important to be aware that siding projects may appear simple initially but are usually much more complex.
-For example, it is imperative to properly install flashing behind any potential water entry points, such as siding joints, at inside and outside corner, around windows and doors, etc.
+When installing siding on your home, it is important to be aware that siding projects may appear simple initially, but are usually much more complex.
+For example, it is imperative to properly install flashing behind any potential water entry points, such as siding joints, at inside and outside corners, around windows and doors, etc.